 Have Scheduled Breaks

-Yes, amongst all that working, it’s essential to take breaks to recharge as well.
+Yes, amongst all that work, it’s essential to take breaks to recharge as well.
 It’s hard to do your best work when you’re feeling burnt out, so taking your full scheduled breaks is incredibly important for productivity.
 Sometimes distracting yourself with something as simple as brewing a cup of coffee will be enough to reset your brain and leave you refreshed to continue your day.

 Have a Dedicated Work Area

 Working from the couch might seem like a dream, but there’s something to be said for being able to physically leave your work area at the end of the day.
 If you’re considering a remote job, setting up a dedicated work space will help keep your work and leisure separate.
 Create an area that’s very clearly for work time – perhaps include a desk, supportive chair, and office supplies – this will make that couch time all the more relaxing.
+Plus, it’s one of the keys to working at home with kids around.
+You can hop into your work area when the babysitter arrives or when it’s your spouse’s turn spend time with the children.

 Get Fresh Air

 If you’re working a remote job, it can be incredibly easy to get to the end of the day and realize you haven’t been outside at all.
 But, just because it’s easy to do, doesn’t mean it’s good for you!
-Making sure you get some fresh air, and a change of scenery will do wonders for your mind.
+Making sure you get some fresh air and a change of scenery will do wonders for your mind.
 And if it’s sunny, you’ll also get to soak up all that beautiful vitamin D from its rays.